Early History of Carnamah

 When most of the settlers on the Midland Railway Company’s farms had

-arrived in the district the townsite of Carnamah consisted solely of
+townsite of Carnamah consisted solely of

-the railway siding, Henry Parkin’s house and the Davieson family’s
+Harry Parkin’s house and the

 general store.
 In 1916 the Parkin family opened a second general